some-natalie/some-natalie/_posts/2022-10-18-dependabot-on-rhel-docker.md

 sudo usermod -aG docker azureuser
 ```

-> :information_source: Yes, that's the CentOS repository, not RHEL.
+:information_source: Yes, that's the CentOS repository, not RHEL.
 Docker only publishes official RPMs for RHEL for the IBM z platform (`s390x` CPU architecture) - which coincidentally, GitHub does not publish a runner agent for.
 The `x86_64` binaries work just fine in RHEL.
+{: .notice--info}

 Now let's reboot for both the new firewall backend and for the new user group to take effect.
 Log back in and test that Docker is working.